clarkmains/clarkmains-site/src/pages/blog/blog-replatform-astro.md

 ## Core Functionality

+### Authoring Posts

-My blog posts are written in plain Markdown, which Astro supports natively 👍
+My blog posts are written in plain Markdown, which Astro [supports natively](https://docs.astro.build/en/guides/markdown-content/).
+I plan on writing a post in MDX soon and there is an official integration for MDX so happy days all round on the authoring front!

+### Serving Posts

 Astro uses file-based routing to generate URLs at build time based on the layout under `src/pages/`.
 This means any Markdown file inside `/src/pages/` will be treated as a page and Astro will automatically build a page route using the pathname of the file.